 In general, there is ambiguity about the CRC's level of activity and therefore funding needs in the "out" years between the completion of the final maps and any defense of those maps, and any ramp-up of activity to support the CSA in its recruitment efforts for the next cycle.
 The 2020 CRC had ample funding through June 2023 but then greatly reduced funding thereafter.
-Postmaps work included:
+Post-maps work included:

-- · Winding down staff and office

-- Work on legislative changes

-- Major website work (migrating, consolidating, archiving, stabilizing)

-- Ongoing budget negotiations and efforts

-- Documentation and archiving - Developing education and outreach materials - The research and writing of reports (such as this one) - Possible efforts to expedite the 2030 CRC's path to becoming "fully functional"
+- · Winding down staff and office - Work on legislative changes - Major website work (migrating, consolidating, archiving, stabilizing, ensuring accessibility) - Ongoing budget negotiations and efforts - · Documentation and archiving - · Developing education and outreach materials - The research and writing of reports (such as this one) - Efforts to expedite the 2030 CRC's path to becoming "fully functional" - Updating language for duty statements, RFPs, and contracts

-By June 2022, business meeting frequency declined to one day a month; at some point it will decline further to quarterly or less, with associated budget impacts.
+By June 2022, CRC business meeting frequency declined to one day a month; after June 2023, it will decline further to quarterly or less, with associated budget impacts.
+Overall, the 2020 CRC hopes to stay adequately funded to use its "out" years to help place the 2030 CRC in the most advantageous position possible when it begins its work.